ouspg/CryptoCourse/Week8Exercises/README.md

 sysctl -w net.ipv4.conf.all.send_redirects=0
 ```

-Create testing group, which is not affected by the routing table to prevent circularity:
+Create testing group, which is not affected by the routing table to prevent circularity (process must by launched by user which has this group as primary group):

 ```console
 groupadd tlstesting && \